SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: Introduction

 \item We present the analysis strategy and likelihood function for the cosmology analysis, which is designed to be simple yet robust, accounting for all relevant sources of biases and uncertainties.
 The framework is based on the notion that weak lensing can provide unbiased mass estimates within known and controlled uncertainties.
 Our approach is minimalist in the sense that we avoid making strong or unnecessary assumptions about, e.g., the parameters of the SZ--mass relation (in particular, we do not assume the clusters to be in hydrostatic equilibrium) or the properties of cluster member galaxies.
 Instead, using the weak-lensing data, we empirically calibrate the observable--mass relations.
 We use the multi-wavelength cluster data in a well-understood ``cluster-by-cluster'' likelihood framework that allows us to handle, e.g., possible correlations between the different cluster observables straightforwardly (to mitigate an effect often called ``selection bias'').

 \item We validate the analysis pipeline by analyzing mock catalogs.
 These synthetic datasets are drawn from our model and therefore include all known sources of systematic and statistical uncertainties.
-The analysis of several statistically independent mock realizations confirms that our likelihood framework and analysis pipeline are able to recover the known input values and are thus ready for the analysis of the real dataset. \end{itemize}
+The analysis of several statistically independent mock realizations confirms that our likelihood framework and analysis pipeline are able to recover the known input values and are thus ready for the analysis of the real dataset. \end{enumerate}

 The paper is structured as follows.
-We present the dataset in Section~\ref{sec:data}.
-A summary of halo lensing theory can be found in Section~\ref{sec:cluster_lens_basics}.
-We extract the DES weak-lensing measurements in Section~\ref{sec:DESmeasure}.
-We discuss our model of the weak-lensing measurements in Section~\ref{sec:clusterlensmodel}, and the observable--mass relations in Section~\ref{sec:OMR}.
-In Section~\ref{sec:likelihood}, we describe the likelihood function.
-The validation of our analysis pipeline using mock data is presented in Section~\ref{sec:validation}.
-We conclude with a summary in Section~\ref{sec:summary}.
-The cosmological results of the joint SPT cluster and DES and HST weak-lensing dataset will be presented in a companion paper (\cite{bocquet23b}; hereafter~\citetalias{bocquet23b}).
+We present the dataset in Sec.~\ref{sec:data}.
+A summary of halo lensing theory can be found in Sec.~\ref{sec:cluster_lens_basics}.
+We extract the DES weak-lensing measurements in Sec.~\ref{sec:DESmeasure}.
+We discuss our model of the weak-lensing measurements in Sec.~\ref{sec:clusterlensmodel}, and the observable--mass relations in Sec.~\ref{sec:OMR}.
+In Sec.~\ref{sec:likelihood}, we describe the likelihood function.
+The validation of our analysis pipeline using mock data is presented in Sec.~\ref{sec:validation}.
+We conclude with a summary in Sec.~\ref{sec:summary}.
+The cosmological results of the joint SPT cluster and DES and HST weak-lensing dataset will be presented in a companion paper (see \cite{bocquet24II}; hereafter~\citetalias{bocquet24II}).

 Throughout this paper, the (multivariate) normal distribution with mean $\vec\mu$ and (co)variance $\mathbf K$ is expressed as $\mathcal N(\vec\mu, \mathbf K)$.
 When converting angles to distances, we adopt a fiducial flat $\Lambda$CDM cosmology with $\Om=0.3$ and $h=0.7$.
 Halo masses $M_{200\mathrm{c}}$ refer to the mass enclosed within a sphere of radius $r_{200\mathrm{c}}$, within which the mean density is 200 times larger than the critical density $\rho_\mathrm{c}(z)$ at the cluster redshift $z$. $M_{500\mathrm{c}}$ and $r_{500\mathrm{c}}$ are defined in an analogous way.